python/devguide/setup.rst

    $ make regen-abidump

-This will change the ``Doc/data/pythonX.Y.abi`` file with the latest changes so it can be committed to the Pull Request so the check can pass.
+This will change the ``Doc/data/pythonX.Y.abi`` file with the latest changes so it can be committed to the Pull Request and the check can pass.

 Troubleshoot the build
 ======================